IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-admin/README.md

 ## 4. Add data classes

+> NOTE: Categories, Business Terms, Data Classes, and othe Governance artifacts are global in scope.
+When you are asked to create one, pre-pend your initials or some unique tag, or it will fail.
+For example, below I would use `scottda-alphanumeric` in place of `XXX-alphanumeric`.

 When you profile your assets, a data class will be inferred from the contents where possible.
 We'll see more on this later.
 You can also add your own data classes.

 * Add a data class for your assets by going to the upper-left (☰) hamburger menu, choose `Governance` -> `Data classes`, then click the `Add data class` button and then the`New data class` option from the drop down menu.

 ![organize data classes](../images/wkc-admin/wkc-admin-menu-organize-data-classes.png)

-* Give your new data class a name, i.e. *alphanumeric*, and then click `Change` for Primary category.
+* Give your new data class a name pre-pended with initials or a tag, i.e. *XXX-alphanumeric*, and then click `Change` for Primary category.

 ![new data class](../images/wkc-admin/wkc-admin-create-data-class.png)